-- 1. "Student status" or enrollment status may not be construed as proof of non-comparability nor be considered as a part of a comparability test. - 2.
-Students who fill positions comparable in scope to work classified by HR will be paid the prescribed hourly wage rate for that class, regardless of the institution's policy for paying other students or part-time employees, and at a hourly rate no less than the minimum wage in effect in the locality in which the student is employed. - 3.
+- 3. Students who fill positions comparable in scope to work classified by HR will be paid the prescribed hourly wage rate for that class, regardless of the institution's policy for paying other students or part-time employees, and at an hourly rate no less than the minimum wage in effect in the locality in which the student is employed.
+1 - 4.
 No one task or duty should be isolated in determining comparability or non-comparability.
-The primary test for comparability between SWS program positions and HR classified positions is determined from an analysis of the duties and responsibilities described in the appropriate class specification. - To determine comparability, the specification should be considered in its entirety, with a major emphasis being placed on the level of work described within the Definition, Distinguishing Characteristics, and Typical Work sections of the HR specification. - 4.
+The primary test for comparability between SWS program positions and HR classified positions is determined from an analysis of the duties and responsibilities described in the appropriate class specification. - To determine comparability, the specification should be considered in its entirety, with a major emphasis being placed on the level of work described within the Definition, Distinguishing Characteristics, and Typical Work sections of the HR specification. - 5.
 Even though public institution governing boards may exempt certain categories from HR jurisdiction, the SWS program requires comparable classifications and wage rates.
 A job class describes the level of work anticipated for the positions encompassed in a class.
 Although some job classes encompass several hundred positions, each of which may have a significantly different position description, each is appropriately allocated to the class.

-If the overall scope and responsibilities of a SWS position meet the requirements of the Definition, Distinguishing Characteristics, and Typical Work of a HR specification, the SWS position shall be considered comparable.
+If the overall scope and responsibilities of an SWS position meet the requirements of the Definition, Distinguishing Characteristics, and Typical Work of an HR specification, the SWS position shall be considered comparable.

-The fact that a SWS position is assigned a single task listed in the typical work section of the specification shall not of itself determine whether comparability exists.
+The fact that an SWS position is assigned a single task listed in the typical work section of the specification shall not of itself determine whether comparability exists.
 Professional judgment will be required to determine whether some SWS positions are comparable to a position classified by HR.
 The financial aid administrator should seek the assistance of the campus human resources department determining comparability.